kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ## Creating a New Kinode Package Template

 The `kit` toolkit has a [variety of features](../kit/kit.md).
-One of those tools is `new`, which creates a template for an Kinode package.
+One of those tools is `new`, which creates a template for a Kinode package.
 The `new` tool takes two arguments: a path to create the template directory and a name for the package:

 ```